Examples of this type of transfer

-- Joint working - Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution and handbook.
+- Joint working - Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution.
 This means that your employer should talk to you, your trade union, your professional representative body and other stakeholders, as appropriate, about decisions that affect you and the services you provide.

 - Your right to become and/or remain a member of a trade union - Your employer will respect your right to either remain a member of a trade union or to join one if you wish (regardless of whether the union is recognised by your new employer or not); to be represented by a recognised trade union; and be entitled to other rights set out in employment law concerning information and consultation.
 The Gov.uk website includes information about trade unions and legal rights concerning union membership.